HeiseMo/days-gone-by/ReadMe.txt

 - Start screen with the story, explanations for the game and the goal.
 - Create status for:
-	health: health of the player out of 100, if it hits 0 game over, dependant on bodyTemperature and hunger status starving
+	-health: health of the player out of 100, if it hits 0 game over, dependant on bodyTemperature and hunger status starving
-	hunger: maintained by eating food, low hunger = changes to starving status and actions will be slower, will be out of 100 bodyTemperature; maintained by feeding the fire with wood,
+	-hunger: maintained by eating food, low hunger = changes to starving status and actions will be slower, will be out of 100 -bodyTemperature; maintained by feeding the fire with wood,
-	wood: can be harvested from the forest, will cost energy,
+	-wood: can be harvested from the forest, will cost energy,
-	food: can be harvested by hunting, will cost energy,
+	-food: can be harvested by hunting, will cost energy,
-	daysPassed: total days passed,
+	-daysPassed: total days passed,
 - Create a days counter for days passing.
 - Create status bar for; health,hunger,bodyTemperature
 - Create a wood collecting system